 St. Mary’s also provides tithing funds to many Pro-Life ministries, including: A Best Choice Mobile Ultrasound & Pregnancy Resource Center, A Woman’s Choice Crisis Pregnancy Center, The MaRiH Center, Reece’s Rainbow, The Gabriel Project, Project Rachel, and The Paul Stefan Foundation.

-Additionally, St. Mary’s provides tithing funds to support local and international missions working for peace and justice, including Bikes for the World, The Car Ministry, Centre for Society and Religion, Centreville Immigration Forum, Chimbote Mission in Peru, Healthy Teeth Journey of Hope in Guatemala, Just Neighbors Ministry, the La Salette Sisters Missionary, Safe Passage in Guatemala, San Pedro Mission in Guatemala, St. Bonaventure School and Mission in New Mexico, OMI Clean Water Project in Zimbabwe, St. Claret School in India, The Sylhet Catholic House in Bangladesh, and Toward America’s Children (TEACH) in Guatemala.
+Additionally, St. Mary’s provides tithing funds to support local and international missions working for peace and justice, including Bikes for the World, The Car Ministry, Centreville Immigration Forum, Friends of Chimbote Mission in Peru, Healthy Teeth Journey of Hope in Guatemala, Just Neighbors Ministry, the La Salette Sisters Missionary, Safe Passage in Guatemala, San Pedro Mission in Guatemala, St. Bonaventure School and Mission in New Mexico, St. Claret School in India, The Sylhet Catholic Diocese in Bangladesh, and Toward America’s Children (TEACH) in Guatemala.

 Tithing fund recipients support the principles of Catholic social teaching, as described by the US Conference of Catholic Bishops at www.USCCB.org.

-Tithing Fund guidelines and application forms are available annually on January 15th on our website.
-Completed applications for one year of tithing funds are due annually on May 1st.
+Completed applications are due each year on June 30th.
 They can be initiated by a parishioner of St. Mary’s or by the applicant organization.